Manashi-2003/Blinkit-Powerbi-Dashboard/README.md

-# Blinkit-Powerbi-Dashboard
-A Power BI dashboard created for visual analysis of Blinkit's sales performance data.
 # Blinkit Power BI Dashboard (Sales Performance Analysis)

 This repository contains a Power BI dashboard project built using public data provided in a tutorial by *Data Tutorials (YouTube)*.
 The project analyzes **Blinkit’s sales performance, customer satisfaction, and inventory distribution** using various KPIs and visualizations.